-- Combine all dry ingredients and butter in food processor, pulse until it forms large crumbs.
-If you don't have a food processor, just use a pastry blender, or use two knifes, cutting through the mixture until if forms smaller crumbs.
+Combine all dry ingredients and butter in food processor, pulse until it forms large crumbs.
+If you don't have a food processor, just use a pastry blender, or use two knives, cutting through the mixture until it forms smaller crumbs.

-- Add in buttermilk and honey into the food processor, gently combine until mixed.
+Add buttermilk and honey into the food processor, gently combine until mixed.

-- Turn out dough onto a clean flour surface.
+Turn the dough out onto a clean, floured surface.

 Roll out into a thick sheet, about 1/2 inch thick.